Ruby slippers: Subsequent history

 For many years, movie studios were careless with old props, costumes, scripts, and other materials, unaware of or indifferent to their increasing value as memorabilia.
-Often, workers would just keep them as souvenirs without permission, aware that their employers did not particularly care.
+Often, workers would keep them as souvenirs without permission, aware that their employers did not particularly care.
 One of the more notorious of these was costumer Kent Warner, who amassed a large private collection and supplemented his income with sales.
-It was he who found the slippers in February or March 1970 while helping to set up a mammoth auction of MGM props and wardrobe.
+He found the slippers in February or March 1970 while helping to set up a mammoth auction of MGM props and wardrobe.
 They had been stored and forgotten in the basement of MGM's wardrobe department.
 One pair became the centerpiece of the auction.
 Warner kept the best pair for himself, size 5B, and apparently sold the rest.

 The slippers in the MGM auction (size 5C) were bought for $15,000 by a lawyer acting for an unidentified client.
 This is believed to be the pair on permanent exhibition in the Popular Culture wing of the National Museum of American History at the Smithsonian Institution in Washington, D.C., though the donor insisted on anonymity.
-Dr. Brent Glass, the director of the museum, appeared on the January 23, 2008 The Oprah Winfrey Show with the slippers and informed Oprah Winfrey that "they were worn by Judy Garland during her dance routines on the Yellow Brick Road because there's felt on the bottom of these slippers".
-However, according to Rhys Thomas, all but one pair had orange felt on the soles.
+Dr. Brent Glass, the director of the museum, appeared on the January 23, 2008, The Oprah Winfrey Show with the slippers and informed Oprah Winfrey that "they were worn by Judy Garland during her dance routines on the Yellow Brick Road because there's felt on the bottom of these slippers."
+However, according to Rhys Thomas, all but one pair had an orange felt on the soles.
 This pair is undergoing rapid deterioration from aging, and the museum is raising money to fund research on preservation.

-Another pair was originally owned by a Tennessee woman named Roberta Bauman (1922–2009), who got them by placing second in a National Four Star Club "Name the Best Movies of 1939" contest.
+Another pair was initially owned by a Tennessee woman named Roberta Bauman (1922–2009), who got them by placing second in a National Four Star Club "Name the Best Movies of 1939" contest.
 In 1988, auction house Christie's sold them for $150,000 plus $15,000 buyer's premium to Anthony Landini.
-Landini worked with the Disney Company to start showing them at the Disney/MGM Studios' Florida Theme Park in the queue for The Great Movie Ride, whose facade and queue area are themed after Grauman's Chinese Theater in Los Angeles.
+Landini worked with The Walt Disney Company to start showing them at the Disney/MGM Studios' Florida Theme Park in the queue for The Great Movie Ride, whose facade and queue area are themed after Grauman's Chinese Theater in Los Angeles.
 They were visible at the ride's debut in 1989.
 Landini auctioned his pair of slippers, again at Christie's East, on May 24, 2000, for $666,000 (including the buyer's premium).
 They were sold to David Elkouby and his partners, who own memorabilia shops in Hollywood.
 Elkouby and Co. has yet to display the shoes.